-At many of our program locations, we offer specialized integrated treatment of these co-occurring disorders that focuses on stabilizing eating disorder and substance abuse symptoms, reducing urges, enhancing motivation, and developing alternative coping capacities.
-We use the concept of “healthy self” and “disordered self” dialogues as a model for building symptom control, self-awareness, and perspective.
-Specific challenges and assignments address both eating disorder and substance abuse factors building personal accountability, distress tolerance, emotional regulation, and interpersonal effectiveness.
+At many of our program locations, we offer specialized integrated treatment of substance use presentations and trauma reactions, such as PTSD.
+This programming focuses on stabilizing eating disorder, substance use and PTSD symptomatology; reducing urges, enhancing motivation, developing alternative coping capacities and changing the way clients think about themselves and their world.
+We use the concept of “healthy self ” and “disordered self ” dialogues as a model for building symptom control, self-awareness and perspective.
+Specific challenges and assignments address eating disorder, trauma and substance abuse factors.
+These assignments help build personal accountability, distress tolerance, grounding skills, emotional regulation and interpersonal effectiveness.

-Core interventions for clients presenting with an eating disorder and substance abuse can include:
+Core interventions for clients presenting with an eating disorder and co-occurring presentations can include the following:

-- Full assessment and screening that guide development of the treatment plan
+- Full assessment and screening guide development of treatment plan

 - Medical and psychiatric assessment and monitoring